QR Code fails

 Following our QR Code guide will help you to create successful marketing campaigns.
 However, before you are ready for your first campaign, we also want to give you a clue on how not to use QR Codes and avoid wasting your budget on senseless activities.

-Do not print QR Codes on moving targets
+Avoid QR Codes on

 A user will not be able to scan a QR Code that is moving or is too far away to scan.
 For example, a QR Code pulled by an airplane is a completely loss of fuel and money for printing the poster with the QR Code on it.
 There is no way that a QR Code Reader can catch the QR Code like shown in the image above from a person on the ground.
 We also recommend that you do not print QR Codes on other moving objects such as cars, buses, trucks, trams, etc. Nobody can scan a QR Code when the object is moving.
 In addition, this also represents a danger to traffic if the person scanning is distracted from the action.